PORTUGAL

 Electric vehicles (EVs) are becoming more available through rental companies but remain limited.
 Charging on the street is expensive unless private chargers are provided.

-In 2024, Portugal has 5,746 charging stations, with most located in Lisbon and Porto.
+In 2025 (as per August), Portugal had 6,887 charging stations, an increase following the 5,746 existing in 2024, with most located in Lisbon and Porto.
 Rural areas have far fewer options.

 Find charging stations here: E Network or Electromaps